 The major program components are summarized below to show how each step builds on the previous learning experience and to illustrate the quality of the overall design.
-Please refer to Appendix A for possible changes to the 2018/2019 program.

 Orientation and Leadership Institute

 The Orientation, on November 1, 2018, held in conjunction with the AAMC Annual Meeting in Austin, TX is the first opportunity for fellows, mentors, and faculty to meet in person.
 Prior to this meeting, the community of learners will be connected electronically through the program's Virtual Learning community.
 The Orientation includes a program overview, provides a chance for faculty, fellows, and mentors to get to know each other and develop initial learning plans for the year, and explores intentional leadership and creating a personal vision.
 The program also supports an introduction to the 2018 AAMC Annual Meeting to encourage exposure to issues and members of the academic medicine community.